 WINTER STORM WATCHES GO INTO EFFECT AT 7PM WEDNESDAY FOR POCAHONTAS, FAYETTE, RALEIGH, WYOMING, AND MCDOWELL COUNTIES UNTIL 7AM ON FRIDAY

-WINTER STORM WATCHES GO INTO EFFECT AT 12AM THURSDAY FOR SUMMERS, MERCER, TAZEWELL, GREENBRIER AND MONROE COUNTIES UNTIL FRIDAY AT 12AM
+WINTER STORM WATCHES GO INTO EFFECT AT 12AM THURSDAY FOR GREENBRIER AND MONROE COUNTIES UNTIL FRIDAY AT 12AM

 Wednesday we get a chance to dry out and take a break from back to back storm systems.
 We’ll see sun at times, though likely there will be more clouds overall.
-Highs will reach into the upper 30s, still below average but a bit better than Tuesday.
-Our next storm moves in as we approach the midnight hour.
+Highs will reach into the upper 30s, still below average but pleasanter than Tuesday.

 Thursday is going to be a mess.
 For now, all types of precipitation are expected to fall at various times throughout the day; this includes, rain, freezing rain, sleet, and snow.
 Precipitation will move in early on Thursday, so for those who want to get a jump on it we’d recommend treating your driveway/stairs Wednesday night.

 The question that’s been tough to answer is how much cold air will we be able to hold onto during the day on Thursday.
 West of the mountains and along I-77 it doesn’t look like you’ll hold onto much cold air.
 So after what will likely be a quick initial burst of snow, you will transition first to likely some freezing rain, then just to plain old rain as a warm wedge sets up.
 East of the mountains you will hold onto your cold air through a decent part of the day.
 This does allow you to see some snow longer than others, but eventually some warmer air should slide in above and transition you to freezing rain and or sleet by the afternoon hours.